 The first point of approach is to select a die attach paste whose CTE is comparable to the CTE of both the die and substrate.
 Also, the die attach selected should contribute additional flexibility to the bond to compensate for the differences in material expansion.
 Thermoplastic adhesives are advantageous in this regard because of their characteristic low elastic modulus.
 They do not become brittle, unlike thermosetting adhesives.

-Anyone involved with assembling microelectronics knows the significant role the die attach material plays.
-Whether it's connecting a semiconductor chip to a lead frame substrate, or connecting a semiconductor device to the designed circuit board, proper adhesion is critical.
+Anyone involved with assembling microelectronics knows the significant role the die attach adhesive plays.
+Whether it's connecting a semiconductor chip to a leadframe substrate, or connecting a semiconductor device to the designed circuit board, proper adhesion is critical.

-There are numerous die attach materials available commercially with proprietary chemical recipes to meet the requirements of different applications or address one die attach challenge or the other.
+There are numerous die attach adhesives available commercially.
+Proprietary chemical recipes are formulated to meet different application requirements or to address one persistent die attach challenge or the other.

-What does it mean when you want to make a selection and are faced with product inventory sheets a mile long of die attach variants?
-To help, we'll go through the important die attach properties to aid your selection.
+What to do when you want to make a selection and are faced with product inventory sheets a mile long of die attach variants?
+To help, we'll go through the common die attach adhesive categories and their relevant properties that will affect your selection.

-You'll need to compare your material properties, budget, manufacturing, and other constraints to the properties and ease of using the die attach paste options that most closely qualify.
+You'll need to compare your material properties, budget, manufacturing requirements, and other constraints to the properties and ease of using the die attach category that most closely qualify.

-Properties that depend on the chemical and physical properties of the die attach:
+Properties that depend on the chemical and physical attributes of the die attach: